Our Vision: Exemplary residential childcare

 Mark is a recognised expert in residential child care whose vast experience spans research, policy, service development and improvement, working directly with providers, local authorities and sector stakeholders to facilitate collaboration and improvement in outcomes for children and young people.
-Mark is known for his in-depth understanding of the residential child care sector; the many complex issues affecting providers and influencing outcomes.
 Committed to evidence-based policy and practice, and ‘understanding what works, when, where and for which children’, Mark’s PhD was one of the largest studies in recent years to investigate outcomes in residential child care.

 Jen is an experienced leader in developing and implementing policy in children’s social care.
 Following her studies in Social Psychology Jen spent several years volunteering and working in children’s residential care prior to a decade long career in the civil service, most recently leading on children’s homes policy within the Department for Education, before joining The CHA.

 Clair Davies MBE, who previously led Appletree Treatment Centre and specialises in therapeutic aspects of care, is Chair of The CHA’s Board, which is drawn from the CHA’s membership, and includes a number of representatives from local authority, independent and charity run children’s homes who bring wide-ranging skills and expertise.